open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 * Make sure the PR title reflects the contribution.
 * Write a summary that helps understand the change.
 * Include usage examples in the summary, where applicable.
-* Include benchmarks (before/after) in the summar, for contributions that are performance enhancements.
+* Include benchmarks (before/after) in the summary, for contributions that are performance enhancements.

 ### How to Get PRs Merged